Yichen-Si/punkst/docs/modules/poisnmf.md

 `--c` - If specified, use a constant `c` for all units instead of calculating it from `size-factor`.
 Default: -1 (per-unit `c`).

+`--feature-residuals` - If set, output per-feature residuals for diagnosis.

 `--max-iter-outer` - Maximum number of outer loop iterations (alternating between updating $\theta$ and $\beta$).
 Default: 50, but it often approximates convergence in $\lt 10$ terations.

 `--max-iter-inner` - Maximum number of iterations for each Poisson regression optimization.
 Default: 20.